bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

   - Example: given an image, can I predict whether it is of a cat or a dog?

 - Gather training data
-  - Images of cats and dogs that are labeled "cat" or "dog"
+  - Images of cats and dogs that are already labeled "cat" or "dog"

 - Given this set of labeled training data, train a model that can make predictions given new, unseen images.